CryptoSignal/Crypto-Signal/README.md

 "Time Unit" is the duration of each point on the time series of historical data (1m, 5m, 30m, etc.).

 "Stop Loss" is the percentage below each buy price that you will sell your position at.
 The smaller the stop loss, the less your risk.
+A value of 0 means no stop loss, i.e. you sell if and only if your sell conditions are true.

 "Start Time" is the start date that your backtesting data will be grabbed from.